 Participation in focus groups that have impacts on strategic, structural and/or operational aspects of ITU-T is limited to ITU-T members.

-4 Financing of focus groups and their meetings
+3.2 Working group

+According to the terms of reference (see also clause 2.2) approved by the parent group, focus group should design, discuss and approve its working groups structure with expected deliverables, working plans and management teams as soon as possible.

+The working groups of a focus group could be divided by the dimensions of different pre-standardization requirements of a single technical domain or the dimensions of different technical domains covered by focus group.4 Financing of focus groups and their meetings

 Financing of meetings and their preparation is accomplished by volunteer hosting in a similar manner to rapporteur groups, or on the basis of financial arrangements determined by the focus group, provided there is no incremental increase in expenditure and no adverse impact on the normal work of the study groups and TSAG, except for encouraging the participation of persons with disabilities in accordance with resolves 3 and 4 of Resolution 175 (Guadalajara, 2010) of the Plenipotentiary Conference, and for supporting the participation of representatives of developing countries in accordance with resolves 3 of Resolution 123 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference.